Grapes: 70% Cabernet Sauvignon, 30% Sangiovese

 APPELLATION: Tuscany IGT

-AGING: Matured for 12 months in second hand oak barrels.
+AGING: The wine was matured for 12 months in second hand oak barrels.

 points of distinction